 A number of fished species use subtidal reef ecosystems in South Australia (Bryars 2003).
 Some of these species are expected to change in size and/or abundance following protection from fishing and this may in turn drive ecosystem changes (Bailey et al. 2012b).
-Rock lobster, when considered in isolation, is predicted to increase in size and abundance over the next 20 years inside the Bunda Cliffs SZ of the FWCMP (Bailey et al. 2012a).
-Experience from Tasmania and New Zealand suggests that some species may increase in size and/or abundance within SZs, but others may decrease in abundance (Shears and Babcock 2003, Barrett et al. 2007, 2009, Edgar et al. 2007, 2009, Babcock et al. 2010) and other unforeseen ecosystem shifts may occur (Freeman and MacDiarmid 2009, Edgar et al. 2007, Buxton et al. 2006, Langlois and Ballantine 2005).
+Rock lobster, greenlip abalone, blacklip abalone and/or snapper, when each considered in isolation, are predicted to increase in size and abundance over the next 20 years inside the Nuyts Reef, Chadinga, Lound Island, Isles of St Francis and/or Barlows Beach SZs of the NAMP (Bailey et al. 2012a).
+Inside some of those SZs, western blue groper, bight redfish, swallowtail, bluethroat wrasse, harlequin fish and/or sea sweep are predicted to maintain size and abundance over the next 20 years (Bailey et al. 2012a).
+Experience from Tasmania and New Zealand suggests that some species may increase in size and/or abundance within SZs, but others may decrease in abundance (Shears and Babcock 2003, Barrett et al. 2007, 2009, Edgar et al. 2010) and other unforeseen ecosystem shifts may occur (Freeman and MacDiarmid 2009, Edgar et al. 2007, Buxton et al. 2006, Langlois and Ballantine 2005).
 Potential indicators for monitoring subtidal reef ecosystems include size/abundance/diversity of fish, invertebrate and reef communities, and reef extent.